woblerr/gpbackman/e2e_tests/README.md

 ## Notes

 - Tests are executed as `gpadmin` inside the `greenplum` container, which is the container name for the `master` service.
-- The runner waits for the primary cluster and, for mutating commands, standby replication state `streaming` or `catchup` before preparing backups.
+- The runner waits for the primary cluster and, for mutating commands, standby replication state `streaming` or `catchup`, then bootstraps the fixture databases before preparing backups.
 - Scripts exit with a non-zero code on failure.
 - `docker compose down -v` removes disposable e2e volumes.
   Do not run these commands against non-test data.